-This policy memorandum (PM) provides guidance regarding the determination of temporary or seasonal need for H-2A petitions seeking workers for range sheep or goat herding or production (hereinafter referred to as "H-2A sheep/goatherder petitions").
-It is not intended to alter current policy for the adjudication of H-2A petitions, but to ensure that U.S. Citizenship and Immigration Services (USCIS) adjudicates all H-2A sheep/goatherder petitions on a case-by-case basis, considering the totality of the facts presented, and in the same manner as all other H-2A petitions, consistent with the Immigration and Nationality Act (INA) and existing regulations.
+This policy memorandum (PM) provides updated guidance regarding the determination of temporary or seasonal need for H-2A petitions seeking workers for range sheep or goat herding or production (hereinafter referred to as "H-2A sheep/goatherder petitions").
+It is not intended to alter current policy for the adjudication of H-2A petitions, but to ensure that U.S. Citizenship and Immigration Services (USCIS) adjudicates all H-2A sheep/goatherder petitions on a case-by-case basis, taking into consideration the totality of the facts presented, and in the same manner as all other H-2A petitions.
 USCIS is issuing this PM to better ensure that those aliens admitted into the United States as H-2A nonimmigrant herders fill temporary and seasonal positions, and petitioners filing petitions for permanent sheep/goatherders comply with the requirements applicable to permanent positions.
-1